 Water damage can strike anywhere, anytime.
-Commercial properties can be at a greater risk of sustaining major water damage, and interruptions in your daily operations can put your business at risk for failure.
-Preparing for both large- and small-scale water damage disasters can help protect your business and get you back on track and back in business quickly after a disaster.
+Commercial properties are at a greater risk of sustaining major water damage.
+Interruptions from water damage cost money and may put your business at risk of closing permanently.
+Preparing for both large and small-scale water damage disasters protects your livelihood and gets you back in business quickly after a disaster.

 All businesses are at risk of sustaining water damage, whether from a natural disaster such as hurricanes or flooding, or from other sources of water damage like a broken pipe or leaking roof.
 And since many businesses are often only occupied for about eight to twelve hours a day, a small problem can easily cause a significant amount of water damage.